soundsaboutriso2020/soundsaboutriso2020.github.io/_works/somnath-bhatt.md

 size: 11" x 17"
 color: Yellow, Blue, Black, Red ( but we can reduce to Yellow and black )
 specs:
+alttext: Wave / Shrine, a print by Somnath Bhatt.
 temp_notes:
 ---